 - Facilitate nutrition-related learning agendas within and across relevant Tanager projects.

 - Participate in appropriate professional organizations and networks and establish an external professional network for increased visibility of Tanager.

-- Create and leverage synergies between Tanager and ACDI/VOCA and their work in nutrition-sensitive agriculture.
+- Create and leverage synergies between Tanager and ACDI/VOCA and their work in food systems strengthening and nutrition-sensitive agriculture.

 - Collaborate with Communications and Partnership Director to identify strategic industry outlets and opportunities for presenting and sharing Tanager experience and expertise.